DeeJack/NovelReview/README.md

 - [ ] Add support for movies
 - [ ] Add support for anime
-- [ ] Use Docker: dropped.
+- [x] Use Docker: dropped.
 It gave a lot of problems with puppeteer.
 It's not worth it.
 - [ ] Show loading animation when loading the edit page
-- [ ] Show images when showing WebNovel
+- [ ] Show images when showing WebNovel: doesn't work.
+I can save the images temporarily, based on the hash of the URL.
-- [ ] Try with browser if search fail with axios
+- [x] Try with browser if search fail with axios
 - [x] Fix adding to the library somehow not working (replaced the last novel with the new one/not added at all)

 ## Prerequisites